ximini82/relationstorage.js/README.md

 Storage.js
 ==========

-Storage.js is a small Class that enables you to store objects in the browsers locale storage and create Relations from object to each other.
+Storage.js is a small Class that enables you to store objects in the browsers locale storage or create relations from object to each other object.
 So you can create 1:1, 1:n and n:m relations.
+It has no dependencies to other frameworks.

 # Why I created this

 If you create a webapplication that is using a lot of datas, sometime its good to save data locally.
 But WebSql Database and IndexedDB  are not realy good supported in different browsers.
 The best support has the [webstorage see this Link](http://www.html5rocks.com/de/features/storage).
-So I decided to create a small framework were I can relate objects , and save Images (and files in the near future).
-It's human readable and easy to understand.
+So I decided to create a small framework were I can relate objects , and save images (and files in the near future).
+The code is human readable and easy to understand.
 You can compress it to 2kb size.

-Storage.js has no search or query function.
-Javascript is fast, so you can load all objects quickly and iterate them by Javascript.
+Storage.js has a small search function (based on eval), but i recommend to use Javascript.
+You can load all objects quickly and iterate them by Javascript.
 Should'nt be a problem.
-However, I plan to implement a small "Where" query function, but it is not ready yet.

-# when should I use it
+# When should I use it

 I recommend to use Storage.js only if you realy want to store something, not if you just want to do something with objects.
-It doesn't make any sense to reload all objects each time, if you already have all objects.
+It doesn't make any sense to reload all objects each time, if you already have loaded all objects.
 Just store the changes.
 And only load all objects if it is neccessary.
-To save a bunch of "your" objects use "storeObjectsAs".

 #  Start with an object

 To work with Storage.js it is neccessary to allocate an object first!
+But you also can use "storeObjectsAs" to save your allready existing objects, see further down.

 ```javascript
 	var object = Storage.getObject("nameOfYourBean");